 During the growing season, cymbidiums appreciate dappled sunlight, or about 50 percent shade.
 They can be moved outdoors in the summer, providing they are not put into direct sunlight.
-A few hours of weak morning sunlight and shady afternoons is perfect.
+A few hours of weak morning sunlight and shady afternoons are perfect.
 Move the cymbidiums outside after the threat of frost has passed.

 If you're growing them indoors, a southeast or east window is perfect.
 Your leaves should be apple green, as opposed to dark green.
 A dark green plant is likely not receiving enough sunlight to provoke a good bloom.

 Water these plants frequently during the growing season (spring, summer, and fall).
 The purer the water, the better the plants.
 Accumulated salts in tap water can cause damage, so make sure they are well flushed every time you water the plant.

 During the winter bloom, reduce watering, but don't let the plant dry out.
 Keep the potting media slightly damp to the touch.
 Plants that are affected by the salt build-up in tap water will exhibit leaf-tip dieback, a condition in which the leaf tips turn black and die.

 During the growing season, feed with a weak orchid fertilizer bimonthly or scatter slow-release pellets in the growing media at the beginning of the season.
 Be careful to avoid a high nitrogen fertilizer as this will cause rapid foliage growth at the expense of the bloom.

 Cymbidiums are considerably more cold tolerant than some other popular orchids.
 The large, older cymbidiums need an extended period of cold to provoke a bloom, while the miniatures aren't quite as dependent on cold weather.